A 5-month product design project, working in a large team to expand an existing rewards scheme & integrate the offer into a mobile app.

 My role

-Product designer, in a team of three designers.
+Product designer, in a team of two designers.

 Tools